Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 const person = {}
 ```

-#### Creating an objecting with values
+#### Creating an object with values

 Now, the person object has firstName, lastName, age, location, skills and isMarried properties.
 The value of properties or keys could be a string, number, boolean, an object, null, undefined or a function.

-Let us see some examples of object.
+Let us see some examples of objects.
 Each key has a value in the object.

 ```js
 const rectangle = {